proximax-storage/xpx-chain-devportal-docs/docs/cheatsheet.md

 - You can use the websocket listener and services provided in the SDKs to ease your development.

-- If your transaction is not getting confirmed.
+- If your transaction is not getting confirmed,

     - please check the transaction status with the REST API or websocket listening to your public key for transaction status.
 For REST API, you can check the status at `{API_URL}/transaction/{transaction_hash}/status`